OxFloodNet/sensor-device/OxFloodNet_Sensor/README.md

 [x] [ ] 2      - 5 Minutes
 [x] [x] 3      - 20 Seconds

-Set Sensor ID (two binary digits):
+Set Sensor ID (consists of 2 x 4-pin bytes):
  First Digit:
-  8   4   2   1
+  8   4   2   1  (binary digit)
- A5  A4  A3  A2
+ A5  A4  A3  A2  (ATMega328 pin)

  Second Digit:
-  8   4   2   1
+  8   4   2   1  (binary digit)
- A1  A0 D13 D12
+ A1  A0 D13 D12  (ATMega328 pin)

- So, for example, node ID 21 would be a jumper on A3 and D12
+ So, for example, node ID 21 would be a jumper on A3 and D12.
+Jumper A4&A3&A0 would make 64.

 Pin usage on ATMega328: